Why High-Tech PR is Such a Disappointment

 or press releases on that company for several years!

 What gives?
-Why is high-tech public relations such a disappointment and cause
+Why is technology public relations such a disappointment and cause

-Quite frankly, it is because hi-tech public relations is not clearly understood
+Quite frankly, it is because technology public relations is not clearly understood

-by most high-tech executives.
+by most of the contracting (buying) executives.
 There is no ‘mission statement’ for what they

 want their public relations to do, and it is not tied closely enough to their